davidhalvorsen/ALT_Introns_Exons_and_Promoters/README UPDATES.md

 ![Equal_Telomere_Shortening_Bar_Graph.jpg](/Assets/Equal_Telomere_Shortening_Bar_Graph.jpg "Equal_Telomere_Shortening_Bar_Graph.jpg")

 NOTE: THE RANGE OF TELOMERE LENGTHS ISN'T NECESSARILY WHAT I HAVE DEPICTED HERE.
 I NEED TO TAKE SUDA 2002 INTO ACCOUNT IN A FUTURE UPDATE.
+ALSO Graakjaer 2003 The pattern of chromosome-specific variations in telomere length in humans is determined by inherited, telomere-near factors and is maintained throughout life FINDS THAT TELOMERASE DOES NOT CHANGE THE OVERALL LENGTH RANGE ...
+I SHOULD UPDATE THE MODEL TO ACT ON THE SHORTEST TELOMERES ***RELATIVE*** TO THE OVERALL LENGTH ...
+LIKE NORMALZING THEM TO EACHOTHER OR SOMETHING ...
+MATH IS HARD, LOL.
+GRAAKJAER 2003 ALSO FOUND A CORRELATION BETWEEN CHROMOSOME LENGTH AND TELOMERE LENGTH

 #### Modeling the Single Stranded G-rich Tail
 Another thing that I left out of earlier models was the G-rich and C-rich strands.
 I've just been describing the telomeres as having a length.
 They have sequence too!
 The G-rich strand is 5'-GGTTAG-3' and the C-rich strand is 3'-CCAATC-5'.
 Telomerase adds 5'-GGTTAG-3' (Harley 2008).
 The telomerase enzyme TERT uses the telomerase RNA 3'-CAAUCCCAAUC-5' as a template for the extension (Gavory 2002).
 There is a G-rich single stranded telomeric overhang of 130-210 nucleotides (Cesare 2010).